khafir/bparse/README.md

 Output Explained:
 The script will display entries as they pertain to your battleye/scripts.log file, exception number first (#XXX) followed by the suggested exception text (!="xxx").
 Exception suggestions have nested double-quotes escaped.

+#Version
+Version 1.1 has been uploaded.
+It adds switches that can be used (not required) as a secondary arguement.
+They are (-d) as a display precursor, to be immediately followed by [diuga] to display the date, IP, user, GUID, or all fields parsed in addition to the exception number and suggested exception text.